$BKT$ transitions in classical and quantum long-range systems: Quantum long-range XXZ chain

 that is, exactly the range of coexistence of the SSB and the BKT phases.

-Let us remark that, for $\sigma < 2/3$ we find $D_{\rm eff} > 4$ (with $\eta_{\rm sr} (D_{\rm eff}) = 0$), so that the order-disorder transition is expected to be captured by the mean-field picture.
+For $\sigma < 2/3$, we find $D_{\rm eff} > 4$ (with $\eta_{\rm sr} (D_{\rm eff}) = 0$), so that the order-disorder transition is expected to be captured by the mean-field picture.
 The same thing it is supposed to happen for the $d=2$ classical $XY$ model in the $\sigma < 1$ region.
 Therefore one could expect that the critical behavior of the quantum chain in the $2/3 < \sigma < 1$ interval can be related to the one of the classical model for $1 < \sigma < 7/4$.
 However, given that Eqs.\,\eqref{RG XXZ} and Eq.\,\eqref{RG LR} do not, respectively, apply in these regimes, further studies would be necessary to clarify this point.
-A table summarizing the analogous phases of quantum $XXZ$ and classical $XY$ model is presented, see Tab.\,\ref{tab1}.
+A table summarizing the analogous phases of the quantum $XXZ$ and the classical $XY$ model is presented, see Tab.\,\ref{tab1}.

+The present analysis and, especially, the extension of the SCHA approach to LR couplings, discussed in Sec.\,\ref{sec_scha}, could be extended to study generic quantum spin-$S$ systems with LR interactions.
+According to the Haldane conjecture \cite{haldane1983continuum,haldane1983nonlinear,affleck1986proof} antiferromagnetic half-integer spin chains have a gapless excitation spectrum and they are known to display BKT scaling (e.g., for spin-$1/2$ $XXZ$ model in the SR regime at $\Delta=1$), so that we expect the generalization of our picture to higher, half-integer, values of the spin to be straightforward.

+Regarding the integer-spin case, instead, one can have BKT transitions on the ferromagnetic side, as shown for the spin-$1$ chain in \cite{Sanctuary2003}: therefore, one could also expect a phase diagram like the one in Fig.\,\ref{Fig3}, also for integer spin chains; more investigation is, anyway, needed.
+The application of our studies to ferromagnetic couplings requires the generalization of the transfer-matrix approach beyond the antiferromagnetic case\,\cite{Mattis1984}.
+In this perspective, one can also resort to SCHA in order to reduce the quantum system to an effective classical one, which can then be simulated via Monte Carlo\,\cite{cuccoli1995effective,cuccoli2006phase}.